Sri Lanka travel advice

 Carry official identification at all times.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Sri Lanka.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Sri Lanka.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics